789 series: Lilac 789-0 series

-Formations

-(There is no information on the Lilac service formations yet.)

 December 2002 – December 2005

 Cars 2, 4, and 7 were each fitted with one N-PS789 single-arm pantograph.

 December 2005 – March 2016

 Cars 2, 5, and 7 are each fitted with one N-PS789 single-arm pantograph.

 Interior

 Kamui and Suzuran 789-1000 series

 Seven 5-car 789-1000 series sets, HL-1001–1007, were delivered to Sapporo Depot between June and September 2007, and these entered service from 1 October 2007 on new Super Kamui (currently known as Kamui) limited express services between Sapporo and Asahikawa, and on Airport rapid services between Sapporo and New Chitose Airport in conjunction with 785 series EMUs.
 These replaced the Lilac services formerly operated by 781 series EMUs.

 The 789-1000 sets differ from the earlier Super Hakuchō and Kamui sets in not having gangway doors beneath the driving cabs.

 Set HL-1005 was withdrawn in March 2011 following damage sustained in a level crossing collision on 29 January 2010.

 These entered service from 1 November 2013 on new Suzuran limited express services between Sapporo and Muroran.

 From the start of the revised timetable on 4 March 2017, Super Kamui services were renamed simply Kamui, and are complemented by newly introduced Lilac limited express services, which uses six-car 789-0 series EMUs.